orthanc-mirrors/orthanc-book/Sphinx/source/plugins/osimis-webviewer.rst

 viewer plugin <webviewer>`.
 The Osimis plugin adds tools for measuring, for viewing multiple series, and for split-pane.

-For general information, check out the `official homepage of the plugin
+For general information and a demonstration, check out the `official homepage of the plugin
 <https://www.orthanc-server.com/static.php?page=osimis-web-viewer>`__.
 Also `check out the source code
 <https://bitbucket.org/osimis/osimis-webviewer-plugin>`__.